Shalev-Aviv/Flight-Controllers-Kheil-HaAvir/README.md

 - MongoDB connection string
 - Clone the repository
 ### First time running the frontend
-Create a file named `.env` inside the frontend folder and paste there `PORT=http://localhost:8080`, you can replace the `8080` with any port number
+Create a file named `.env` inside the frontend folder and paste `PORT=http://localhost:8080` there, you can replace the `8080` with any port number
 ```sh
 - cd frontend
 - npm install